 The character of this lens is really nice.
-It’s not going to give you a crazy artistic bokeh like a Mitakon 35mm f0.95, but for a slower lens, bokeh is very smooth.
-The combination between the excellent contrast and micro-contrast with the way the lens handles the bokeh and flaring allows the lens to produce very pleasing images with a unique classic rendering.
+It’s not going to give you a crazy artistic bokeh like a Mitakon 35mm f0.95, but for a slower lens, the bokeh is very smooth.
+The combination of the excellent contrast and micro-contrast with the way the lens handles the bokeh and flaring allows the lens to produce very pleasing images with a unique classic rendering.

 Color rending is great.
 You really don’t need to do much to the images, especially if you’re shooting with the Fujifilm X-Trans cameras that by default seem to have a bit more saturation.

 These are untouched RAW files converted to JPG in Lightroom with Adobe Camera RAW.